agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-Google_Scholar.md

 *SEO/UX requirements*

-Depending on the number of papers on the website:<br />
+Depending on the number of papers on the website: <br>
-If small amount: all articles should be listed on 1 page<br />
+If small amount: all articles should be listed on 1 page<br>
-If thousands: the website should contain full list of all articles ordered by publication or entry date<br />
+If thousands: the website should contain full list of all articles ordered by publication or entry date <br>
-If more than 100 000: specific browsing interface with the last updates<br />
+If more than 100 000: specific browsing interface with the last updates <br>
 If robots.txt is used, the file should be configured to allow GScholar robots crawling